Repost from Feb 14, 2009:

 I’m not saying McLouth is Van Slyke.
 How can anyone match this quote from old number 18 after all this was announced, “I owe the Pittsburgh Pirates more than I will ever be able to pay back.
 I’m endebted to the Pirates the rest of my life.”

-I am preparing myself for the latest Pirates announcement.
+I am preparing myself for the McLouth announcement.
 I don’t know when, but I hope it comes soon.
 McLouth should get a contract, but I surely trust we are working on a deal for him.
 Maybe it won’t happen, but if it does, I am thrilled with it.